Are ‘Vanderpump Rules’ Jax Taylor And Brittany Cartwright Engaged? See The Ring

 While Cartwright also shared the same photo on her account, she made a point to crop her ring out of the picture.

-Jax Taylor and Brittany Cartwright have been dating on another for nearly 2 years and have chronicled their romance on Vanderpump Rules for the past 2 seasons.
+Jax Taylor and Brittany Cartwright have been dating on another for nearly two years and have chronicled their romance on Vanderpump Rules for the past two seasons.
 They’ve also reportedly landed their own spinoff series, which is expected to air on Bravo TV this summer.

 In January, TMZ shared a report regarding the couple’s alleged series, revealing that Jax Taylor and Brittany Cartwright had reportedly been filming the upcoming series in her hometown in Kentucky.
 As fans will recall, Cartwright moved from Kentucky to Los Angeles in 2015 after meeting her bartender boyfriend during a trip to Las Vegas.